Wednesday, 28 April 2021

 Schmincke Watercolours - Glacier Blue, Glacier Turquoise, Glacier Green, Glacier Brown, Glacier Black.

-The set of 5 Galaxy colours includes Galaxy Violet, made from Potter's Pink and French Ultramarine, creating a rich granulating red-purple.
+Galaxy Violet made from Potter's Pink and French Ultramarine, creating a rich granulating red-purple.

 Galaxy Pink is made with Manganese Violet and the mahogany brown pigment.